mightyhorst/siteminder/readme.md

 [x] 2.7 Use a mature logger to increase error visibility

-[x] use Jest - 2.8 Test error flows using your favorite test framework
+[x] 2.8 Jest - Test error flows using your favorite test framework

 [ ] 2.9 Discover errors and downtime using APM products